7. Database access

 End Sub

-' Execute a Select query
+' executing a Select query

 Sub executeSelect(ByVal sqlCommand As OdbcCommand)

-' executes sqlCommand, a SELECT query
+' executes sqlCommand, select query

 Dim myReader As OdbcDataReader = sqlCommand.ExecuteReader()

-' Processing the retrieved table
+' Using the recovered table

-Dim line As String = ""
+Dim ligne As String = ""

 Dim i As Integer